All West End & London Theatre Venues

 Address: 18 Suffolk St, London SW1Y 4HT

-The Trafalgar Theatre is a brand new West End theatre that opened in summer 2021.
+The Trafalgar Theatre is a brand new West End theatre that opened in the summer of 2021.
 This Grade II playhouse features a new single auditorium and two seating levels: the stalls and dress circle.

 Opening Date: 29 September 1930